barbazul/1kfa/mod_guide_player.md

 50 feet of rope, smelling salts, books of racy poems, sometimes even a 3-day-old pork chop to distract hounds or hungry goblins.

 It's a fact.
-You know this and Deckahedron World knows this, so it doesn't ask you to keep fine-grained notes of every candle and spare button in your character's inventory.
+You know this and 1kFA knows this, so it doesn't ask you to keep fine-grained notes of every candle and spare button in your character's inventory.

 Reasonable daily-use items are presumed to be in your character's pack.
-If you're unsure, remember Deckahedron World is a conversation, so just ask the table.
+If you're unsure, remember 1kFA is a conversation, so just ask the table.

 But sometimes you will be in a situation where having that 50 feet of rope